lightningtgc/es6-coding-style/es6-coding-style-en.md

 ```

-- 3.2 Never use parentheses in destructuring
+- 3.2 Never use parentheses in destructuring.

 ```js
 // Bad